The Swedish blue economy; The ‘new blue’; Security in the blue economy; The sustainable blue economy

 Regional differences are notable across the Gulf of Bothnia, Baltic Proper, and Kattegat-Skagerrak.
 The Kattegat-Skagerrak area stands out with its shipping and fishery sectors, contributing 61 % of Sweden’s transport turnover and 46% of total fish catches.
 The Baltic Proper seems to be facing a decline in fish catches but remains an important hub for shipping, while the Gulf of Bothnia is less competitive overall, with smaller contributions from fishing and shipping.
 Wind farms are currently operational only in the Baltic Proper, though similar developments are expected in the Gulf of Bothnia and the Kattegat-Skagerrak area.

-(A longer version of this text is available here: The new blue: Built-up seascapes create new maritime relations)
+(A longer version of this text has been published in Open Access Government: The new blue: Built-up seascapes create new maritime relations)

 Today, in the early 2000s, we live in the dawn of a new era when the total dominance of ships is challenged by a new form of human presence and activity at sea: the rapid expansion of offshore wind farms.
 The transformative effects of these developments are impossible to assess with certainty, but they must not be underestimated.